edsilv/aframe-workshop/README.md

 <details>
 <summary>1.
 Cube</summary>

-Create a `1-cube.html` page.
-Use this "boilerplate" code:
+Create a new file called `1-cube.html`.
+Copy and paste this "boilerplate" code into it:

 ```html
 <html>